Mew (Pokémon): In the video games

 Mew is mentioned in a journal entry in Cinnabar Mansion, referencing an encounter with it in Guyana.
-At the time of its introduction, Mew could only be legitimately obtained in the Pokémon video games via Nintendo promotional event distributions.
-This period of event exclusivity ended with the release of My Pokémon Ranch, where Mew was accessible legitimately without an event distribution.
+At the time of its introduction, Mew could only be obtained in the Pokémon video games via Nintendo promotional event distributions.
+This period of event exclusivity ended with the release of My Pokémon Ranch, where Mew was accessible through normal game play without an event distribution.
 Mew has subsequently been made available in many games in the series.
 Players can obtain it by buying a Poké Ball Plus, which contains a Mew inside of it that can be sent into Pokémon: Let's Go, Pikachu! and Let's Go, Eevee! or Pokémon Sword and Shield.
 Mew is also obtainable in Pokémon Brilliant Diamond and Shining Pearl if save data exists on the console for one of the Let's Go games.
 In Pokémon Sun and Moon, a special "Z-Crystal" item was created for Mew, which allowed it to use a powerful attack only it could use, known as "Genesis Supernova".
 A special event in which players could obtain Mew and use it to battle a boss Mewtwo took place in Pokémon Scarlet and Violet for a limited time.
 Mew has appeared in multiple spin-offs, such as Pokémon Snap, Pokémon Go, Pokémon UNITE, Pokémon Masters EX, and New Pokémon Snap.
 It also appears as one of the Pokémon that can be released from the Poké Ball and Master Ball items in the Super Smash Bros. series.

 Mew has long been accessible by the use of glitches or cheating devices.
 One of the glitches discovered in Pokémon Red, Blue, and Yellow, dubbed "The Mew Glitch," involves exploiting programmed events in order to trigger a wild battle encounter with Mew, allowing for its capture.
 The glitch was included in Virtual Console re-releases of the game for the Nintendo 3DS, though the captured Mew is not allowed to be transferred into Pokémon Bank without the use of further glitches, which changes an in-game "ID Number" to allow for Mew's successful transfer.